AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 As a rough estimate, we can assume the non-proof tx data will be irrelevant compared to 82kb, so we target a proof size of $80$ kilobytes for the MVV.

-To support 100 transactions per second we would rquire a proof size of $8$ kilobytes.
+To support 100 transactions per second we would require a proof size of $8$ kilobytes.

 ### Prover time